ckeditor/ckeditor5/docs/framework/guides/deep-dive/localization.md

 The first option for adding translations is via {@link module:utils/translation-service.add the translation-service's `add()` helper}.
 This utility adds translations to the `window.CKEDITOR_TRANSLATIONS` object by extending it.
 Since it needs to be imported, it works only before building the editor.

-Starting with the CKEditor 5 v19.0.0 release, it now accepts the `getPluralForm()` function as the third argument.
+Starting with the CKEditor 5 v19.0.0 release, it now accepts the optional `getPluralForm()` function as the third argument.
+This function is only needed for defining translations for not supported languages.
 It also accepts an array of translations for a *message* if the *message* should support singular and plural forms.

 ```js
 add( 'pl', {